 “Casualties?”
 Serillian asks.
 She isn’t really interested, but the impression that she cares for her troopers can only bolster morale.

 “Two, including Titus,” Drussus reports.
-“But both will live.”
+“But all will live.”

 “Then call in our ride.
 I want this xeno scum strapped to an interrogation chair as soon as possible.
 I want to know what Rumlar is up to.”